 Rule 7.
-Eligibility for compensation.
+Eligibility of claimant for compensation.

-- (a) A claimant is eligible for compensation if: - (1) The claimant suffered injury as a result of a crime; - (2) The crime upon which the claim is based was reported to appropriate law enforcement officials within seven days of its occurrence or, if it could not reasonably be reported within that time, within seven days of when it could reasonably have been reported; - (3) The claimant files a claim with the Crime Victims Compensation Program within 1 year of the occurrence of the crime, or within one year of learning of the existence of the program provided that the claimant makes an adequate showing that the delay in learning of the program was reasonable; - (4) The claimant was at the time of the crime: - (A) a person who suffered personal injury or death in the District of Columbia; - (B) a resident of the District of Columbia who suffered personal injury or death as a result of a terrorist act or act of mass violence committed outside of the United States; - (C) a resident of the District of Columbia who suffered personal injury or death outside the District of Columbia in a state that does not have a crime victims compensation program that is eligible for funding under the Victims of Crime Act of 1984 (98 Stat.
+- (a) A claimant is eligible for compensation if: - (1) The claimant suffered injury as a result of a crime;

+(2) The crime upon which the claim is based was reported to appropriate law enforcement officials within seven days of its occurrence or, if it could not reasonably be reported within that time, within seven days of when it could reasonably have been reported;

+(3) The claimant files a claim with the Crime Victims Compensation Program within 1 year of the occurrence of the crime, or within one year of learning of the existence of the program provided that the claimant makes an adequate showing that the delay in learning of the program was reasonable;

+(4) The claimant was at the time of the crime:

+(A) a person who suffered personal injury or death in the District of Columbia;(B) a resident of the District of Columbia who suffered personal injury or death as a result of a terrorist act or act of mass violence committed outside of the United States;

+(C) a resident of the District of Columbia who suffered personal injury or death outside the District of Columbia in a state that does not have a crime victims compensation program that is eligible for funding under the Victims of Crime Act of 1984 (98 Stat.
 2170, 42 U.S.C.
-10601 et seq.), as a direct result of: - (i) a crime; - (ii) assisting lawfully to apprehend a person reasonably suspected of committing or attempting to commit a crime; - (iii) assisting a person against whom a crime has been committed or attempted if the assistance was rendered in a reasonable manner; - (iv) attempting to prevent the commission of a crime; or - (v) a violation of sections 9 or 10 of the District of Columbia Traffic Act (D.C.
-Code §§ 50-2201.04 and -2201.05) or a comparable state law regarding driving violations; and - (5) The claimant was a victim, secondary victim, or a person (not a provider of services) acting on behalf of a victim or secondary victim. - (b) Factors to be considered in determining the reasonableness of the reporting time shall include, but are not limited to: - (1) the physical or mental incapacity of the victim; - (2) the age of the victim; - (3) whether the injury to the victim was reasonably discoverable; - (4) the lack of a police report through no fault of the victim; and - (5) the failure or non-cooperation of persons who could reasonably have aided the victim in filing a report;
+10601 et seq.), as a direct result of:

+$(A \underline{i})$ a crime;

+$(\mathbf{B} \ \underline{ii})$ lawfully assisting lawfully to apprehend a person reasonably suspected of committing or attempting to commit a crime;

+(C iii) assisting a person against whom a crime has been committed or attempted if the assistance was rendered in a reasonable manner;

+$(\underline{\mathbf{P}} \underline{iv})$ attempting to prevent the commission of a crime; or

+$(\underline{E} \underline{v})$ a violation of sections 9 or 10 of the District of Columbia Traffic Act (D.C.
+Code 50-2201.04 and 50-2201.05) or a comparable state law regarding driving violations; and

+(5) The claimant was a victim, secondary victim, or a person (not a provider of services) acting on behalf of a victim or secondary victim.

+(b) Factors to be considered in determining the reasonableness of the reporting time shall include, but are not limited to:

+(1) the physical or mental incapacity of the victim;

+(2) the age of the victim;

+(3) whether the injury to the victim was reasonably discoverable;

-A victim who does not report the crime to appropriate law enforcement officials may satisfy the reporting requirement (1) if he or she has been sexually assaulted, by seeking a sexual assault examination from a licensed medical treatment facility within a reasonable time period, (2) if he or she is the victim of domestic violence, by obtaining a civil protection order or (3) if he or she is the victim of cruelty to children, by the filing of a neglect petition.
-If a victim of domestic violence is seeking assistance with temporary emergency housing and a civil protection order has not yet been issued but a temporary protection court order has been issued, the temporary protection order may satisfy the reporting requirement until the civil protection order is issued.
+(4) the lack of a police report through no fault of the victim; and violence, by obtaining a civil protection order or (3) if he or she is the victim of cruelty to children, by the filing of a neglect petition.
+If a victim of domestic abuse violence is seeking assistance with temporary emergency housing and a civil protection order has not yet been issued but a temporary protection court order has been issued, the temporary protection order may satisfy the reporting requirement until the civil protection order is issued.